How to Shop For The Best Garage Air Conditioner

 Most of us are familiar with air conditioners that you mount in the window of a room.

-One drawback to window units is that you lose the ability to open the window and let some fresh air in.
+One drawback to window units is that you cannot open the window and let some fresh air in.
 The unit will have vents, but it’s not the same.
 Because it takes up a large chunk of the window, it’ll also cut down on the amount of light it lets in.

-That said, a window unit is powerful enough to keep even the sunniest room crisp and chilled.
-If you have a window in your garage, this will probably be your best option.
+A window unit is powerful enough to keep even the sunniest room crisp and chilled.
+This will probably be your best option if you have a window in your garage.

 Portable Air Conditioners

 Portable air conditioners are great for small spaces and temperate climates.
-Because they’re on wheels, they can be relocated to any room that needs a little extra cooling.
+Because they’re on wheels, they can be relocated to any room that needs extra cooling.

-They range in price from $350 to $600, but aren’t as powerful as their window-unit cousins.
-To get a similarly spec’d 10,000 BTU portable air conditioner, expect to spend around $500.
+A portable AC unit can range in price from $350 to $600 but aren’t as powerful as their window-unit cousins.
+To get a similar spec 10,000 BTU portable air conditioner, expect to spend around $500.

-It’s possible to cool a garage with a portable air conditioner, but that may not be your best option.
+Cooling a garage with a portable air conditioner is possible, but that may not be your best option.

-Portable air conditioners sit in that no-man’s land between a window air conditioner and a mini-split.
-They could be the right choice if it only gets hot enough to need AC for a few weeks out of the year, or if you have a small garage.
+Portable air conditioners sit in the no man’s land between a window air conditioner and a mini-split.
+They could be the right choice if it only gets hot enough to need AC for a few weeks out of the year or if you have a small garage.
 Otherwise, your best option probably lies elsewhere.

 Mini-Split Air Conditioners

-A typical mini-split system will cost between $800 and $2000, and will usually require professional installation.
-Units around $1000 will put out roughly the 10,000 BTU’s that we need.
+A typical mini-split system will cost between $800 and $2000 and usually requires professional installation.
+Units around $1000 will put out roughly the 10,000 BTUs we need.

-Mini-split air conditioners have a compressor unit that sits outside your house, just like standard HVAC systems.
+Mini-split air conditioners have a compressor unit outside your house, just like standard HVAC systems.
 The cooling unit sits inside your garage directly on the other side.

 The big difference between a mini-split and a whole-house HVAC system is that there’s no ductwork.